trentbrew/blackmode/README.md

 Light mode is yucky

-I guess it makes sense for most content on the web to have a white background.
+I guess it makes sense that most content on the web has white backgrounds.
 It's called "whitespace" after all.
 On the other hand, whitespace is a term used for printmaking, defining the areas of a page without words or pictures.
 If pixels are the ink of a UI, then those same areas on a screen may be defined by the absence of pixels, or the absence of light

 ## Examples: